winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

   - The registered users
   - The connected GitHub repositories
   - The related Flyio projects and environments
+- A Cloud.Bucket to store the preview environments logs
+- A Cloud.Scheduler to run the self-cleaning mechanism

 #### Process: Sign Up and Sign In